davidtinman/flasky/README.md

 Data Importing and Access
 ======

--Collection through web UI
+* Collection through web UI
--Database is updated when new User and food data is entered through the web form.
+* Database is updated when new User and food data is entered through the web form.
--A simple count of food data in the database can be accessed through the web UI as well
+* A simple count of food data in the database can be accessed through the web UI as well

 Author
 ======